This article is built on the World Bank 2019 report findings and the social and economic factors that take place in this region.

 P.S: MENA stands for the Middle East and North Africa countries

-The young population booming
+The young population booming in MENA

 The population in MENA is characterized by a high demographic growth rate.
 Young people between 18 – 49 represent a great portion of the social pyramid.

 This metric helps in creating an energetic population, that could support companies to shift up.

 We can say that Human Resources are the main engine of the future economy in this region.

 People in MENA have versatile levels of college degrees.
 Each year millions of learners get their college degrees in different fields.

 Students also enjoy foreign learning systems in their home countries.
 Due to the international universities landing there.
 Such as the American University, British Council…

 The exchange programs have also brought considerable skills for the local learners.
 This helps them to get skillful programs that fit the future job requirement.